PragatiKoyande/devops/README.md

-can you please help me with this
+send you entire file please correct it and send me back entire file also resolve the indentation issue